EasyCLA

 LFX EasyCLA

-LFX EasyCLA is the only CLA management tool to correctly support both individual and corporate CLA workflows in an automated environment.
+LFX EasyCLA is the only CLA management tool that correctly supports both individual and corporate CLA workflows in an automated environment.

 Key Features